 Central banks have three primary tools for influencing the money supply: the reserve requirement, discount loans, and open market operations.
-The first, as we saw in Chapter 14 "The Money Supply Process" and Chapter 15 "The Money Supply and the Money Multiplier", works through the money multiplier, constraining multiple deposit expansion the larger it becomes.
+The first works through the money multiplier, constraining multiple deposit expansion the larger it becomes.
 Central banks today rarely use it because most banks work around reserve requirements.
-The second and third tools influence the monetary base (MB = C + R).
+(That is not to say that reserve requirements are not enforced, merely that they are not adjusted to influence MS. Currently, the reserve requirement is 10 percent on transaction account deposits [demand, ATS, NOW, and share draft] greater than \$58.8 million.www.federalreserve.gov/monetarypolicy/reservereq.htm#table1) The second and third tools influence the monetary base (MB = C + R).
 Discount loans depend on banks (or nonbank borrowers, where applicable) first borrowing from, then repaying loans to, the central bank, which therefore does not have precise control over MB.
 Open market operations (OMO) are generally preferred as a policy tool because the central bank can easily expand or contract MB to a precise level.
 Using OMO, central banks can also reverse mistakes quickly.